petesramek/microservices-vs-virtual-actors/docs/01-problem.md

 # Problem

-This repository compares two ways of implementing the same stateful distributed workflow.
+This repository compares two ways of implementing the same stateful distributed workflow:

+- a microservices-style implementation with explicit service boundaries
+- a virtual actor-style implementation with stateful identity boundaries

 The workflow is intentionally small: placing an order, reserving inventory, authorizing payment, and completing or rejecting the order.

 The interesting part is not ecommerce.
-The interesting part is how state, concurrency, failure handling, deployment, and scaling change between service-oriented and virtual-actor-oriented designs.
+The interesting part is how each architecture expresses state ownership, concurrency control, failure handling, compensation, deployment, scaling, observability, and long-term evolution.

+## Why this problem is useful

+Order placement is a compact example of a common distributed-systems problem.

+Even in a small workflow, the implementation must answer important questions:

+- Who owns inventory state?
+- Who prevents over-reservation?
+- Who owns the order workflow decision?
+- What happens if payment fails after inventory has been reserved?
+- What happens if payment times out?
+- How are duplicate requests handled safely?
+- Where does operational diagnosis happen when a scenario produces an unexpected result?

+Microservices and virtual actors can both solve this workflow, but they place the important responsibilities at different boundaries.

+## What the comparison is about

+The comparison is not intended to prove that one architecture is universally better.

+Instead, the project is intended to make trade-offs visible:

+- Microservices make deployable service boundaries explicit.
+- Virtual actors make stateful identity boundaries explicit.
+- Microservices require explicit coordination across service and data boundaries.
+- Virtual actors rely on actor identity, serialized execution, and runtime-managed activation.
+- Both styles still need versioning, observability, testing, and operational discipline.

+## What the comparison is not about

+This project is not a benchmark, a production ecommerce system, or a complete reference architecture.

+Local elapsed times are useful for understanding the sample topology, but they should not be interpreted as universal performance results.

+The project intentionally keeps the domain small so the architectural differences stay visible.